kazsk1/timeto/README.md

 ```

 ## Usage
-1) Change UTC (RFC3339) into target time using abbreviation such as JST, PDT and SGT
+1) Change UTC (RFC3339) into target time of abbreviation such as JST, PDT and SGT
 ```powershell or go
 timeto [YYYY-MM-DDTHH:MM:SSZ] [TG Abbr]
 ```